Education: University of Montana

 All of the lectures, films, photos, and books combined cannot compare with an eye-to-eye encounter with a live wolf.
 In the intensity of a single gaze, we catch a glimpse of the untamed beauty, power, and mystery of the wild.
 To touch, feel, smell, hear, and experience these wild creatures benefits not only the wolves but also us, the people who want to understand and contribute to the delicate balance of their threatened future.

 Sadly, selling wolves and wolf dogs as pets is a big business.
 Hundreds of these majestic creatures are abandoned when their owners can no longer provide the space and care they need.
 For nine days we live with the wolves in their sanctuary home between the red alpenglow of the Sangre de Cristo Mountains and the jagged peaks of the Greenhorn Wilderness.
 Our time is spent assisting the staff in activities that directly benefit the health and wellbeing of the 30 resident wolves.
-We repair old fences, construct new pens, restore habitat, and assist in the observation and documentation of wolf behavior to ensure the animals are well adjusted.
+We repair old fences, construct new pens, restore habitat, assist the staff on "Big Feed" days, and meet these beautiful animals eye to eye as a form of enrichment.
 At sunset, we hike and explore the many rivers and streams in this remote sanctuary.

 Our adventures continue as we raft down the Arkansas River, challenge ourselves on an aerial course outside of Buena Vista, rock climb in San Isabel National Forest, and take a nice soak in the natural hot spring.
 The hot spring pools are located in the midst of the cool rushing waters of Chalk Creek.
 Each pool is fed by its own natural geothermal spring, bubbling up into the creek bed and into circles of stones that create natural pools of warmth and rejuvenation.
 We spend our last day together on “the road less traveled,” taking in the expansive views of the Continental Divide at Cottonwood Pass and celebrating both our new pack of friends and the difference we can make preserving an endangered species.

 Arrive in Denver, CO, head out to the first stop, Great Sand Dunes National Park.